Leasing and Financial Incentives

 This program, administered by the New York State Department of Taxation and Finance, provides an exemption from the sales tax on goods purchased for the build-out of office space in Lower Manhattan (south of Murray Street).

-- Lease terms must be at least 10 years, and must commence prior to September 1, 2013 for most tenants in Lower Manhattan, and September 1, 2015 for tenants in the World Financial Center, World Trade Center or Battery Park City.
+- Lease terms must be at least 10 years.
+Leases must commence prior to September 1, 2017 for most tenants in Lower Manhattan south of Frank ford and Murray Streets, with benefits expiring December 1, 2018.
+Leases must commence by September 1, 2019 for tenants in Brookfield Place, World Trade Center or Battery Park City, with benefits expiring December 1, 2020.

-- Businesses that locate in the World Trade Center, 7 World Trade, The World Financial Center, or Battery Park City, can receive an exemption on sales tax for all goods purchased, including personal property such as furniture and equipment.
+- Businesses that locate in the World Trade Center, 7 World Trade, Brookfield Place, or Battery Park City, can receive an exemption on sales tax for all goods purchased, including personal property such as furniture and equipment.

 - Businesses located in all other areas south of Murray Street can receive an exemption only on those goods purchased for a build-out, which will result in permanent capital improvements to the space.
 Personal property, furniture, and other non-permanent goods do not qualify.